KnowThePepper

 Flavor notes: nutty and smoky.

-Cascabel Pepper Nutrition Facts & Health Benefits
+Cascabel Pepper Nutrition Facts & Serving Context

 Dried cascabel chiles are calorie-dense relative to fresh peppers, but you typically use small quantities.
 A single dried pod (about 3g) provides roughly 10 calories, with trace amounts of protein and fat from the seeds.